Brymo07/Brymo07/README.md

 ### Welcome to my Profile! 👋

-I'm Felix, a software development student at ALX SE/Holberton School!
+I'm Felix, a software development graduate at ALX SE/Holberton School!
 As you explore my profile, you'll notice my growth and evolution as a developer.
 My dedication and passion for coding have driven me to constantly improve and learn new technologies.

 So, sit back and enjoy the journey with me!